-Michael A. Branca is managing partner of Peckar & Abramson’s Washington, D.C. office and serves on the firm's Executive Committee.
+Michael A. Branca is co-managing partner of Peckar & Abramson’s Washington, D.C. office and serves on the firm's Executive Committee.
 He focuses his practice on construction and government contract law.
 Mike routinely represents general and prime contractors, construction managers, and other members of the construction and government contract industries.
 Given his depth of experience, he is able to provide an impressive range of services to his clients, including the review and negotiation of contract documents, prosecution of bid protests, project counsel support and guidance, and the preparation and litigation of claims.

 “Working with clients to solve complex problems is the most satisfying part of serving the construction and government contract industries.”

 Mike has been involved with a wide variety of projects, both public and private.
 In the public arena, Mike has provided counsel on high profile federal health care facilities, courthouses, and military construction projects, civil works to include dam construction and remediation, rail, bridge and highway projects, and solar power facilities.
 In the private sector, in addition to all manner of general building projects, Mike has extensive experience providing counsel, arbitrating and litigating substantial claims on power generation facilities, including nuclear, fossil, hydroelectric, and solar.